There is no doubt that the pain of sciatica is, at times, unbearable. This intense pain causes many people to simply remain on the sofa.

 When you think you’ve done everything, but you can’t get lasting relief from sciatica pain, it’s time to visit a chiropractor.

-Chiropractic is based on the idea that a restricted spinal movement causes pain and problems throughout the body.
+Chiropractic is based on the idea that restricted spinal movement causes pain and problems throughout the body.
 Your chiropractor helps the body by removing these restrictions, which allows the body to naturally heal itself, and reduce or eliminate pain.

 After a few gentle adjustments to the spine, your chiropractor may also use other treatments to help stop sciatica pain, including, but not limited to: